Cultural impact of Madonna: Age and cross-polarization

 UK singles and album charts" with "Hung Up" and Confessions on a Dance Floor.

 Madonna's age has also defined her career, and on occasions generating a controversial reception and conversations related to her persona in topics like ageism.
 O'Briend notes she herself contributed expanding the issue with her sometimes radicalized and deliberately anti-beauty statements.
 In 2023, Jennifer Weiner opined retrospectively for The New York Times that every new Madonna was both a look and a commentary on looking, a statement about the artifice of beauty, saying also that whatever her intentions now, she also set conversations.
 Viral moments of Madonna's stage performances and appearances were sometimes attached to her age, with Maeve McDermott from USA Today compiling some of them in 2018.
 Nonetheless, incidents like her performance at the 2015 Brit Music Awards saw a rise of life insurance sales closely related to Madonna.

 Timeline

 Various commentators dedicated pieces analyzing the focus and impact on her career, with Cult MTL's Toula Drimonis saying that she was fighting ageism long before she was old.
 Writing for The New York Times in 2023, Mary Gabriel said that since her late 20s, in the 1980s, the press began aloud about when she might retire, but with each decade, the same question persisted with "varying degrees of cruelty".
 Her entrance into her 40s, according to a Belfast Telegraph columnist in 2008, was a moment that many considered "was supposed to be the end of her creativity and influence".
-Year prior, some media remembered a Smash Hits headline dedicated to her in 1993: "Madonna calm down grandma".
+A year prior, some media remembered a Smash Hits headline dedicated to her in 1993: "Madonna calm down grandma".